 Community-based clinical preparation with a dedicated, trained, and supported mentor makes NCTR’s residency model the most effective pathway to the teaching profession.

-Recruitment and Selection of Residents and Teaching Mentors
+Recruitment and Selection of Teacher Residents and Training of Mentor Teachers

-Through a highly selective recruitment process, residencies attract a diverse group of talent college graduates.
+Through a highly selective recruitment process, residencies attract a diverse group of talented college graduates.

-Residencies engage a diverse cohort of experienced teachers to serve as mentors for residents for the duration of the school year.
-Mentors are selected based on demonstrated cultural competency.
+Residencies engage a diverse cohort of experienced teachers to serve as mentors for teacher residents for the duration of the school year.
+Mentor teachers are selected based on demonstrated cultural competency.
 Ongoing support is provided through a community of practice to build their teacher leadership and effectiveness as coaches.

 Residency graduates commit to serving their school district for at least three years after the completion of their residency.
 Residency programs boast an active alumni teacher support network.
-Many residents go on to become teacher mentors, principals and senior administrators in their schools.
+Many teacher residents go on to become mentor teachers, principals, and senior administrators in their schools.

 Kaili Sandico is a teacher resident at Memphis Teacher Residency.
 This picture was taken at Hanley Elementary School.